Torsades de pointes: Treatment

 The treatment of torsades de pointes aims to restore a normal rhythm and to prevent the arrhythmia from recurring.
 While torsades may spontaneously revert to a normal sinus rhythm, sustained torsades requires emergency treatment to prevent cardiac arrest.
-The most effective treatment to terminate torsades is an electrical cardioversion – a procedure in which an electrical current is applied across the heart to temporarily stop and then resynchronise the heart's cells.
-Treatment to prevent recurrent torsades includes infusion of magnesium sulphate, correction of electrolyte imbalances such as low blood potassium levels (hypokalaemia), and withdrawal of any medications that prolong the QT interval.
+Intravenous magnesium sulfate is the first-line agent recommended for immediate treatment of torsades.
+Electrical cardioversion – a procedure in which an electrical current is applied across the heart to temporarily stop and then resynchronise the heart's cells - is also necessary in some cases and performed in conjunction with magnesium sulfate infusion.
+Treatment to prevent recurrent torsades includes infusion of magnesium sulfate, correction of electrolyte imbalances such as low blood potassium levels (hypokalaemia), and withdrawal of any medications that prolong the QT interval.
 Treatments used to prevent torsades in specific circumstances include beta blockers or mexiletine in long QT syndrome.
 Occasionally a pacemaker may be used to accelerate the heart's own sinus rhythm, and those at risk of further torsades may be offered an implantable defibrillator to automatically detect and defibrillate further episodes of the arrhythmia.

 Magnesium is used in the treatment of torsades de pointes because it functions as a physiologic calcium channel blocker.
 By blocking the calcium channels in phase 2 of the myocardial action potential, magnesium suppresses the early afterdepolarizations that occur in this phase with calcium influx into the cell.